UNINETTSigma2/documentation/jobs/job_types/fram_job_types.md

 Most jobs on Fram are *normal* jobs.

-For a preprocessing or postprocessing job which only needs one node, use a *preproc* job.
-If it only needs a single cpu, a small *bigmem* job can be used instead.

 Jobs requiring a lot of memory (> 4 GiB/cpu) should run as *bigmem* jobs.
+Also, jobs requiring only a single cpu, can use a small *bigmem* job.

 Jobs that are very short, or implement checkpointing, can run as *optimist* jobs, which means they can use resources that are idle for